kelsayed/mqtt-ocf/ReadMe.md

    `node  client.periodicput.coaps.js /a/mqtt/TestOcfTopic 100`
    The second MQTT subscriber shall now get the updates posted by the OCF Post client.

-That is.
-We have now a fully versatile system that interconnects MQTT and OCF Worlds!
+That's it, Voila :-) **We have now a fully versatile system that interconnects MQTT and OCF Worlds!**

 A handy tool that helped me in the development was the [OCFSecure/client](https://github.com/iotivity/iotivity/blob/master/examples/OCFSecure/client.c) program of the IoTivity package.